 A pilgrimage is the journey that a believer makes to a holy place, a journey toward God, a journey of self-discovery.
 If anyone is interested in learning more about history or culture of the place, the choice is theirs.

 We are trying to launch a trail that begins at the Pirita Convent and ends at the chapel of Vana-Vastseliina Castle; the Holy Cross inside the chapel was the destination for pilgrims already in the Middle Ages.
 We are planning a route where there are places of rest and prayer for believers, who have set off on a spiritual journey, but we have also thought of a pilgrim, who is curious to know about the places on the route, about local people and their work, i.e. the sites that offer a blend of historical, cultural and spiritual experience.

-We are half way there.
+We are on the way there.
 The pilgrimage route across St. Mary’s Land is still under development.

 Dear fellow pilgrims, may these lines of an old Celtic prayer accompany us on our journey: